khniehaus/CreatorCustom/makehuman_hg/makehuman/licenses/README.txt

-Makehuman includes a number of third part software components, which have their own respective licenses.
+CreatorCustom includes a number of third part software components, which have their own respective licenses.
+CreatorCustom is a derivative of MakeHuman, made as a component of a PhD research project by Kiona Hagen Niehaus.

+This version of CreatorCustom is being distributed to participants in a research workshop for educational purposes, and is not a release version.

 Dependencies, included in packaged versions: